grafana/grafana-operator/examples/datasource/_index.md

       version: 1.3.0
 ```

+{{% alert title="Note" color="primary" %}}
-**NOTE:** To make grafana install a plugin, the operator bootstraps a grafana instance with a custom value passed in `GF_INSTALL_PLUGINS` environment variable ([Install plugins in the Docker container](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/#install-official-and-community-grafana-plugins)).
+To make grafana install a plugin, the operator bootstraps a grafana instance with a custom value passed in `GF_INSTALL_PLUGINS` environment variable ([Install plugins in the Docker container](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/#install-official-and-community-grafana-plugins)).
 Thus, there is no way for the operator to install a plugin in an external grafana instance.
+{{% /alert %}}

 Look here for more examples on how to install [plugins](../examples/plugins/readme)